-Nurdaulet Igilikuly Kilybai (Managing Director - Head of Administration of the Company)

-Mr. Kilybai was born in 1978 in Mangistau oblast.
-He graduated from the Kazakh Academy of the Transport and Communication named after M. Tynyshpayev, Eurasian National University named after Gumilev with qualification in engineer of the transportation management, financial expert.
-He began his career in 1999 as a Mangyslak station operator in Atyrau division of the Company and worked as a scholar of the acceptance/delivery agent, acceptance/delivery agent, chief specialist.
+Nurdaulet Igilikuly Kilybai (Managing Director - Secretary General of the Company) Mr. Kilybai was born in 1978 in Mangistau oblast.
+He graduated from the Kazakh Academy of the Transport and Communication named after M. Tynyshpayev, Eurasian National University named after Gumilev.
+He has a qualification in Engineer of the transportation management, financial expert.
+His career entirely connected with the railway transportation.
+He began his career in 1999 as a Mangyslak station operator in Atyrau division.
+Later he worked as a scholar of the acceptance/delivery agent, then as acceptance/delivery agent, chief specialist.
 From 2002 to 2008 he was appointed for different positions in the Company.
-From 2008 to 2011 served as the Deputy Chairman of the Transport routes Committee of the Ministry of the Transport and communication, President of the JSC Vokzal-service, Managing director on the passenger transportation.
-From 2011 he held managing positions in the Ministry of the Transport and communication.
-From 2013 he was appointed as the Managing Director - Head of Administration.
+From 2008 to 2011 served as the Deputy Chairman of the Railroads Committee of the Transport and Telecommunication Ministry, President of the JSC Vokzal-service, Managing director of the passenger transportation.
+From 2011 he held managing positions in the Transport and Telecommunication Ministry.
+From 2013 he was appointed as the Managing Director, Secretary General.